apache/doris/docs/en/docs/sql-manual/sql-reference/Show-Statements/SHOW-ALTER-TABLE-MATERIALIZED-INDEX.md

 - `CreateTime/FinishTime`: Job creation time and end time.

-- `BaseIndexName/RollupIndexName`: Base table name and materialized view name.
+- `BaseIndexName/RollupIndexName`: Base table name and materialized index name.

-- `RollupId`: The unique ID of the materialized view.
+- `RollupId`: The unique ID of the materialized index.

 - `TransactionId`: See the description of the State field.